Investor PSY-chology Surrounding 'Gangnam Style'

 Bank of Korea; Bank of Korea - Economic Research Institute

 Pacific-Basin Finance Journal (2016), Volume 37, 23–34.

-The global success of “Gangnam Style,” by the Korean rapper PSY in 2012, was an exogenous shock to investor enthusiasm for DI Corp., a Korean semiconductor manufacturer.
+The global success of the song, “Gangnam Style”, by the Korean rapper PSY in 2012, was an exogenous shock to investor enthusiasm for DI Corp., a Korean semiconductor manufacturer.
 Although DI Corp.’s business is not related to the entertainment industry, its co-CEO is the father of PSY.
-Using the count of flash mob and parody videos of “Gangnam Style” on YouTube from each country and domestic region as the proxy for the enthusiasm of individual investors, we find individual investors become net buyers of DI Corp. when flash mobs were uploaded from their neighborhood (countries).
-Accordingly, the non-informative attention drove the stock price up by 800% without information on the stock’s fundamentals.
+Using the count of flash mob and parody videos of “Gangnam Style” on YouTube from different countries and domestic regions as a proxy for the enthusiasm of individual investors, we find that individual investors became net buyers of DI Corp. stock when the attention level increased in their neighborhood (countries).
+Accordingly, the attention drove up the stock price by 800% without information on the stock’s fundamentals.

 JEL Classification: G02, G14, G12, G18

 Date posted: July 12, 2013 ; Last revised: March 26, 2016

 © 2016 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollobot1 in 0.234 seconds